MFahadUmer/NewsWeek/README.md

 # Project Name

-> Project Name NEWSWEEK CLONE This is a project based on an .
-In this project I used all the previous knowledge like flexbox grid float position and I also applied some new knowledge like bootstrap for this project.
+> NEWSWEEK CLONE This is a project based on a working news website .
+In this project I used all the previous knowledge like flex box grid float position and I also applied some new knowledge like bootstrap for this project.
 This website is responsive as it is build in bootstrap.

 ![screenshot](./news-week-1.png)
 ![screenshot](./news-week-2.png)